santisq/PSCompression/docs/en-US/Get-TarEntry.md

 Archive            2025-06-23  7:00 PM         2.50 KB license.txt
 ```

-Lists the first three entries from a gzip-compressed tar archive stream, specifying `-Algorithm gz`.
+This example lists the first three entries from a gzip-compressed tar archive retrieved via a web request.

 > [!NOTE]
 > When processing a stream, the cmdlet defaults to the `gz` (gzip) algorithm.
-Specify `-Algorithm` (e.g., `-Algorithm bz2` for bzip2) to match the compression type, or an error may occur if the stream is not gzip-compressed.
+Specify `-Algorithm` (e.g., `-Algorithm bz2` for bzip2) if the stream uses a different compression format.

 ## PARAMETERS